entrecode/ec.components/README.md

 ### Set up Datamanager with environment

-The Datamanager Class is a Singleton that holds an instance of the [https://github.com/entrecode/ec.datamanager.js](ec.datamanager SDK).
+The Datamanager Class is a Singleton that holds an instance of the [ec.datamanager SDK](https://github.com/entrecode/ec.datamanager.js).
 You can feed it with an environment like this:

 ```js